Australia Privacy Policy Template Free (Only Template You Need)

 How customers can access or correct their personal information

 Under APP 12 and 13, customers have the right to access and correct their personal information.
-As such, your must include clear instructions about how customers can exercise this right.
+As such, your privacy policy must include clear instructions about how customers can exercise this right.

 Here’s a short example: